Tableau Classes Virginia

 What Can You Do with Tableau Training?

 Think of Tableau as a beginner-friendly tool for learning that can lead to working in entry-level positions involved in data analytics with the potential for advancement.
 Tableau gives prospective Data Analysts an advantage by providing skills with a user-friendly tool for sharing information that they can use to find work in a variety of industries that rely on data for doing business.
-For students who are planning to work in technology or the financial services industry, adding Tableau to their skills set could give them an advantage on a path to career success.
+For students who are planning to work in technology or the financial services industry, adding Tableau to their skill set could give them an advantage on a path to career success.

 What Will I Learn in a Tableau Class?